Agent Self-Onboarding

 What happens:

-Rate limits: One enrollment per email per 10 minutes, plus IP-based rate limiting.
+Rate limits: One enrollment per email per 10 minutes (when email is used), caps on pending enrollments, plus IP-based rate limiting.

 2. Human grants access